wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-audit/includes/investigate.md

  ![PowerShell command results](../media/search-unifiedauditlog-2.png)

 Email messages that were accessed are identified by their *InternetMessageId* value.
-You can also check to see if any audit records have the same context as those already associated with other attacker activity.
+You can also check to see if any audit records have the same context as the records already associated with other attacker activity.

 You can use the audit data for bind operations in two different ways:
 - Access or collect all email messages the attacker accessed by using the *InternetMessageId* to find them and determine if any of those messages contains sensitive information.
 - Use the *InternetMessageId* to search audit records related to a set of potentially sensitive email messages.
-This is useful if you are concerned only about a small number of messages.
+This method is useful if you're concerned only about a small number of messages.

 ## Learn more
 - [Responding to a Compromised Email Account](https://docs.microsoft.com/microsoft-365/security/office-365-security/responding-to-a-compromised-email-account?view=o365-worldwide?azure-portal=true)